 Funding Policy - Under the plan provisions, the District contributes as a base match the lesser of 50% of an Employee's contribution to a 403(b) or 457 or 2% of the Employee's base salary if the Employee has less than 8 absences.
 In addition to the base match, Employees are eligible for an attendance match.
 An Employee with zero absences will receive an attendance match of the lesser 50% of the Employee's contribution to a 403(b) or 457 plan or 2% of the Employee's base salary.
+An Employee with less than three absences will receive an attendance match of 25% of the Employee's contribution to a 403(b) or 457 plan or 2% of the Employee's base salary.
 An Employee with less than three absences will receive an attendance match of 25% of the Employee's contribution to a 403(b) or 457 plan up to 1% of the Employee's base salary.
-District contributions for the years ending August 31, 2020 and 2019 were \$305,982 and \$241,851.
+District contributions for the years ending August 31, 2021 and 2020 were \$220,222 and \$305,982.
 Plan members are 100% vested after five years of employment, 75% vested after four years of employment, and 50% vested after three years of employment.
 Plan members are not vested in years one or two.
 The vesting schedule is waived and Participants become fully vested in their account balance for the following reasons: